ioteratech/bluetera-firmware/README.md

   * Connect the Development Board to a PC via USB.
   * Turn it on, and wait until drivers are installed.
   * If all works well, a new virtual drive named 'JLINK' will be added to your machine.
-  * Drag-and-Drop the firmware image file: *_build\bluetera.hex* to the JLink virtual drive, and wait for the programming to complete.
+  * Drag-and-Drop the firmware image file: *_build\bluetera.hex* AND *_build/bootloader_settings.hex* to the JLink virtual drive, and wait for the programming to complete.

 ## First Usage (Windows Logger Demo)
 Iotera logger demo is a Windows open source app that illustrates the usage of the IMU module and data logging.
 The source code and app can be found in [this repository]()
 1. Prerequisite:
     * Machine with windows operating system
     * Bluetera device with firmware that fits the Logger APIs
     * BLE CSR Dongle and driver
     * Logger demo software
 2. Run the demo, turn on your Bluetera, and click 'Start'

 ![Blutera Logger](docs/images/bluetera-logger.png)